Birdscaping: Grow Plants for Nesting Birds

 Here’s where nature’s lessons come in handy.
 Just imitate natural wild areas, and you’ve got it made.
 You could just let your whole backyard go wild; birds would heartily approve.
 But most of us like to keep some sense of order, so try these tricks to keep both you and your birds happy:

-- Plant shrubs in groups of three or more, to build larger areas of cover.
+- Plant shrubs for nesting birds in groups of three or more, to build larger areas of cover.

 - Spread a thick layer of mulch beneath and between shrubs.
 Instantly, you’ve made an inviting foraging area for towhees, robins, native sparrows and juncos.